-Describe ways to meet the needs of students with exceptionalities using the Universal Design for Learning model.

-- Develop strategies to communicate with and empower families of students with exceptionalities. - Explain the process of referral, screening, and assessment, including knowledge of the roles and responsibilities of primary members.
+- Describe ways to meet the needs of students with exceptionalities. - Develop strategies to communicate with and empower families of students with exceptionalities. - Explain the process of referral, screening, and assessment, including knowledge of the roles and responsibilities of primary members.